 The cantilever staircase in the oval reception hall magnificently winds it way up to the first floor, where there are three suites and two impressive bedrooms.
 The top floor hosts an additional four en-suite bedrooms, and the classical main bathroom.
 The back staircase stretches from the basement to the second floor and dates from the 1700’s.

-The main house can sleep up to 13 adults – cots for babies and additional fold-up beds can be provided on request.
+The main house can sleep 16 guests, with additional capacity for up to 30 guests – cots for babies and additional fold-up beds can be provided on request.

 - KINGS SUITE: Sleeps 4 x adults (suite comprises 2 bedrooms)